 - Limits the possibility of encountering technical snags during the final development stage

-Structure Project Better
+5: Structure Project Better

 This is one of the most efficient ways to handle tech debts.
-There are many project management tools, including Hive Trello that can be leveraged to monitor development statuses and maintain schedules.
-Moreover, code issues can also be monitored for early fixes whereas deploying code-analysis tools like SonarQube can help identify code-related problems and prioritize them accordingly.
+There are many project management tools, including Hive Trello, that can be leveraged to monitor development statuses and maintain schedules.
+Moreover, code issues can also be monitored for early fixes, whereas deploying code-analysis tools like SonarQube can help identify code-related problems and prioritize them accordingly.

-Restructure Software Architecture
+6: Restructure Software Architecture

-Restructuring the software architecture is a modern approach to reducing tech debts.
+Restructuring the software architecture is a modern approach to reducing tech debt.
 From providing real-time data analytics to converting curated data into the desired state is the handiwork of an intelligent software architecture, among other capabilities it features.

-Since most organizations rush to put their ideas on the market and initialize software development quickly, the process of building architecture gets hasty and account for tech debts, which they pay later through restructuring.
+Since most organizations rush to put their ideas on the market and initialize software development quickly, the process of building architecture gets hasty and accounts for tech debts, which they pay later through restructuring.
+Restructuring architecture or building a flexible architecture for your software is a viable solution for reducing tech debt.
+You are advised to choose a software architecture that promises security, scalability, and flexibility.

-Set up Code Best Practices
+7: Set up Code Best Practices

 Make sure that the coding standards to be followed in software development are well-documented, indicating best practices for developers to exercise.
 Developers adhering to the best practices and coding standards manage to avoid the chance of racking up tech debts significantly.

-Initiate Refactoring the Source Code
+8: Initiate Refactoring the Source Code

 Concluding Statement

-Similar to the monetary debt analogy, tech debts require fixing before the cruft compound to a point of damaging a companyโs return on investment.
-This means companies canโt afford to see the tech debt compounding in due course of time by procrastinating its immediate fixes.
+Technical debt is an implication of additional rework on a project that was developed by following an easy and shortcut way rather than choosing a labor-intensive and more optimal approach by the development team.
+Similar to the monetary debt analogy, tech debts require fixing before the cruft compounds to a point of damaging a company’s return on investment.
+This means companies cannot afford to see the tech debt compounding over time by procrastinating on its immediate fixes.

-An ideal way to avoid the possibility of technical debt is to take reputable software development services that will ensure you walk through every stage of your software development lifecycles for a high-quality project release.
+Mentioned above is the detailed guide on a technology debt, its causes, and steps to manage it effectively so that you can help your business identify, manage, and decrease tech debts significantly.
+An ideal way to avoid the possibility of technical debt is to use reputable software development services that will ensure you walk through every stage of your software development lifecycle for a high-quality project release.